MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [ ] Inflation risk
 - [ ] Margin risk

-> **Explanation:** Inverse or leveraged ETFs frequently use swaps and other derivatives, exposing them to the risk that the counterparty fails to meet its obligations.
+> **Explanation:**( Inverse or leveraged ETFs frequently use swaps and other derivatives, exposing them to the risk that the counterparty fails to meet its obligations.)

----

 ### How can Canadian investors mitigate currency risk when investing in foreign ETFs?